 Workstream Description Progress / Key achievements Future Plans Digital First Investigate enablers for Digital Service Delivery.
 A number of processes have been identified which are suitable for implementation on the Firm Step platform, with some forms going live in 2018/19.
 A procurement exercise to replace the Council's website has been completed and an implementation project is ongoing.
 Firmstep forms are under development for various departments.
 Work is being done to explore the joint use of the Firmstep Platform with NHS which would allow forms to be administered and shared between the Council and NHS.
 Broadband and Connectivity To improve high speed broadband and mobile connections throughout Shetland.
 The Council has been awarded £1.91m from the UK Government's Department of Digital, Culture, Media and Sport (DCMS) to fund a network of full fibre broadband connections between public sector premises across Yell and Unst.
 Work is expected to start in late 2019 with project completion expected in mid 2020.
 Opportunities are being taken to lobby the Cabinet Secretary and Ministers, through CoHI, Islands Deal and Committee visits.
 The Scottish Government's 'Reaching 100%' (R100) Programme is progressing and an announcement of which supplier has been chosen and where the new network will reach is expected this summer.
 Information Management & Improvement Review Information Management and Improvement Programme.
 The Information Governance Board has approved the Information Governance Policy, Governance and Accountability Management Structure, and Policy and Procedures Framework.
+Work continues on the implementation of the General Data Protection Regulations including the creation of service Privacy Statements, reviewing personal information audits, management briefings and staff training.
 Performance Management & Reporting Develop a new Planning and Performance Management Framework, review Public Performance Reporting arrangements and review Complaints Handling and lessons learned.
 The PMR Framework was presented to Policy and Resources Committee in July 2019.
 2019/20 will see full implementation of the Framework for the Council and community planning partners.
 Implementation will include performance reporting for the Shetland Partnership.